burrrata/research/README.md

 - moving towards a mechanism that can test and compare arbitrary populations
 - and then evolve populations to over iterated games (simulating people finding value in a mechanism and adopting it) Also considering how this could be implimented in the real world, and if the same mechanism might inspire cartell/monopoly type behavior if used for marketing/promotion/upsell mechanisms rather than community building.
 Attacks and defenses TBD.

+PoS HashCash Signalling
+- continuing ideas from this thread: https://ethresear.ch/t/conditional-proof-of-stake-hashcash/1301/18
+- relevant to marginal price discrimination because it's all about pricing that incentivizes signal > noise and reduces spam/cheating, esp in social contexts and larger games of life.
+- also inspired by this post: http://gabethebassplayer.tumblr.com/post/180605851475/show-rating